Akali movement: Initial agitations

+The next major target of the Akalis was the Harmandir Sahib (Golden Temple), the holiest shrine of the Sikhs.
+The priest of the Golden Temple had refused to allow low-caste Hindu converts to offer prayers in the shrine.
+Kartar Singh Jhabbar walked to the Akal Takht in the temple premises, urging the Sikhs to give up the caste-based restrictions and reform the gurdwaras.
+On 28 June 1920, the Golden Temple came under the control of an elected committee called Shiromani Gurdwara Parbandhak Committee (SGPC).

 Next, the Akalis headed to Hasan Abdal, where Gurdwara Panja Sahib was under the control of Mahant Mitha Singh.
 Singh allowed sale of cigarettes inside the gurdwara, and was disliked by the Sikhs.
 The Akalis led by Kartar Singh Jhabbar took control of the gurdwara on 20 November 1920.
 However, the local Hindus, who also frequented the gurdwara for worship, opposed this takeover.
 Around 5–6 thousand of them surrounded the gurdwara on the night of the Akali takeover, but were dispersed by the police.
 Nevertheless, the gurdwara was later successfully brought under the authority of the SGPC.

 The Akalis then took control of the Gurdwara Sacha Sauda at Chuhar Kana (in present-day Pakistan).
 They then turned their attention to the Gurdwara Sri Tarn Taran Sahib, whose clergymen were accused of allowing dancing girls, smoking and drinking inside the shrine's premises.
 The clergymen were also accused of spreading the teachings of Arya Samaj, a Hindu reform movement some of whose leaders had criticized Sikhism.
 A group of 40 Akalis, led by Kartar Singh, arrived at the gurdwara on 25 January 1921, performed ardas (Sikh prayer) and declared that the gurdwara was now under their control.
 Henchmen employed by the mahants attacked the Akalis with crude bombs and bricks while the latter were sleeping.
 Two Akalis were killed and several wounded, and a jatha two weeks prior had also been beaten.
 The next day, the Sikhs from the surrounding villages took control of the Gurdwara, and a managing committee appointed by the SGPC.
 Following this, the Akalis led by Kartar Singh then took control of five more gurdwaras, including the Gurdwara Guru ka Bagh near Amritsar.
 The British, believing that gurdwara control could be contested in court, did not like the control of gurdwaras passing under the control of committees appointed by the SGPC.